Job Market Paper, now published in Electoral Studies

 It is well known that higher economic growth benefits incumbents in elections.
 However, in the last thirty years, US politics has been marked by substantial increases in political polarization and a decline in the number of swing voters.
 Accordingly, we would expect that the effect of economic growth on incumbent vote share has declined.
-Indeed, using a Bartik-type instrument, I present new evidence that this effect is smaller under conditions of polarization.
-Using separate state-level data and individual-level data sets, I find that the effect of state economic growth on incumbent vote share is smaller when state-level polarization, or individual partisanship, is stronger.
-Using a swing voting propensity score, I show that swing voting and economic voting are closely linked.
-Lastly, I find evidence that college-educated voters are a major driver of the decline in both swing voting and economic voting.
+Indeed, using a Bartik-type instrument, I present new evidence that state economic growth has a positive effect on incumbent vote share, and that this effect is smaller under conditions of polarization.
+Using separate state-level and individual-level data sets, I find that the effect of state economic growth on incumbent vote share is smaller when state-level polarization, or individual partisanship, is stronger.
+Using a swing voting propensity score, I show that swing voting propensity is strongly associated with economic voting.
 (JEL D72, H70, N42)

-Industrial Designs and Canadian Firm Performance, with Elias Collette and Diego Santilli, Revise and Resubmit at Economics of Innovation and New Technology (link)
+Industrial Designs and Canadian Firm Performance, with Elias Collette and Diego Santilli, now published in Economics of Innovation and New Technology (link)

-Industrial designs (IDs) are a specialized form of intellectual property (IP) that protect unique designs.
+Industrial designs (IDs) are a specialized type of intellectual property that protects a product's form and presentational features, giving it uniqueness that differentiates it from other products.
 This paper estimates the effect on firm revenue and profitability of holding IDs.
-Using a new data set linking Canadian ID holdings with Canadian publicly traded firms over the years 1990-2014, the authors use three methods to identify a positive economic impact on firm revenue per employee and net income per employee from holding IDs.
-With a nearest-neighbour matching approach, we find a 19% total premium in revenue per employee for Canadian firms holding at least one industrial design, compared to those with none.
-To determine the marginal effect of each additional ID held, we use a fixed effects regression and find that a 1% increase in the stock of IDs increases revenue per employee by 0.1%, after controlling for patenting.
-We also consider the design orientation of a Canadian firm separately from the number of IDs, and find that being a firm that has held industrial designs gives a 12% total premium in revenue per employee and an 18% total premium in net income per employee in addition to the marginal effect of each ID currently held.
+Using a unique data set linking Canadian ID holdings with Canadian publicly traded firms over the years 1990-2014, the authors use two methods to identify a positive association between holding IDs and firm revenue per employee and net income per employee.
+We contribute to the literature on IDs by introducing controls for patenting, R&D spending, and time-varying sector effects.
+To determine the marginal effect of each additional ID held, we use a fixed effects regression and find that a 1% increase in the stock of IDs increases revenue per employee by 0.19%.
+With a nearest-neighbour matching approach, we find a 10% total premium in revenue per employee and a 20% premium in net income per employee among firms holding at least one ID, compared to those with none.

 Revealing Values: Applying the Inverse-Optimum Method to US State Tax Data, now published in the National Tax Journal (link)